loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 and due to linearity one may only use it once!
 To combat this issue we would want to introduce exponentials.

-Exponentionals would let a user reuse a value multiple times opening up for some much needed expressiveness.
-Take fibbonacci again with some imaginative syntax introducing a `!` kind:
+Exponentials would let a user reuse a value multiple times opening up for some much needed expressiveness.
+Take fibonacci again with some imaginative syntax introducing a `!` kind:

 #block(